TIBCOSoftware/snappydata/docs/best_practices/optimizing_query_latency.md

 A REDUNDANCY value of 1 is recommended to maintain a secondary copy of the table data.
 A large value for REDUNDANCY clause has an adverse impact on performance, network usage, and memory usage.

-For an example of the REDUNDANCY clause refer to [Tables in SnappyData](../programming_guide.md#tables-in-snappydata).
+For an example on the REDUNDANCY clause refer to [Tables in SnappyData](../programming_guide.md#tables-in-snappydata).

 <a id="overflow"></a>
 ## Overflow Configuration